Kamarhinanton/outstafford/public/data/projects/checkem.md

 challenges:
   title: Challenges
   list:
-    - title: EHR integration
+    - title: Integration with Hospital Systems
       description:
-        Checkem wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Integrating Checkem with various hospital systems required seamless interoperability with existing electronic health record (EHR) systems.
+This challenge involved ensuring data security and maintaining compliance with healthcare regulations such as HIPAA.
-    - title: Multiplatform compatibility
+    - title: Real-time Data Processing
       description:
-        Competition in the market is increasing, and updated design should strengthen the company's place in the market and attract a new audience.
+        Implementing real-time data processing to support immediate decision-making was crucial.
+This required optimizing the app's performance to handle large volumes of data swiftly and accurately without compromising the speed or reliability of the app.
-    - title: Interactive elements
+    - title: User Training and Adoption
       description:
-        Checkem wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Training medical professionals to use Checkem effectively posed a significant challenge.
+It was essential to create comprehensive training materials and user-friendly interfaces to facilitate quick adoption and integration into daily emergency medicine routines.
 #Mosaic_1
 mosaic_1:
 #  description: